serb1231/QR-Code-Reader/README.md

 To build the project locally, you need to ensure that the appropriate settings are set in the Conan profile file.
 The Conan package manager is used to handle the project's dependencies.

 Please follow the steps below to configure the Conan profile
 1. Locate the Conan profile file.
-The default location for the profile file is usually ~/.conan/profiles/default
+The default location for the profile file is usually <br>
+    ~/.conan/profiles/default
 2. Open the profile file using a text editor.
-3. Verify that the following settings are added at the bottom in the profile file:
+3. Verify that the following settings are added at the bottom in the profile file: <br>
     [env]
     tools.system.package_manager:mode = install
     tools.system.package_manager:sudo = True